watermanbrandyn/regression_project/README.md

 ## How to Reproduce
 To reproduce the outcomes in this project:
-1. Have an env.py file with credentials (hostname, username, password) to access a SQL database that contains Telco data.
+1. Have an env.py file with credentials (hostname, username, password) to access a SQL database that contains Zillow data.
 Codeup's 'zillow' data was utilized for this project.
 2. Clone this repo and ensure you have all of the necessary modules and notebooks.
 Confirm that the .gitignore includes your env.py file to secure credentials.
 3. Use of these libraries: pandas, numpy, matplotlib, seaborn, sklearn.
 4. Be able to run the 'Final Report' jupyter notebook file.
-   - Supplemental 'regression_workbook' may also be useful in identifying some of the steps taken prior to the cleaner final code
+   - Supplemental regression workbooks may also be useful in identifying some of the steps taken prior to the cleaner final code

 ## Initial Questions
 _What is our minimum viable product?
 (MVP)_